- Scott Bullock, Institute for Justice

 Putting aside criminal cases, the stakes for all sides are perhaps never higher than in a class action case – mere certification of a class can increase the pressure to settle exponentially.
 But, of course, the class must be properly composed in order to be certified.
 In the recently-decided Wal-Mart v.
 Dukes case, the U.S. Supreme Court revisited some of the basic requirements for certification of a class of plaintiffs, including commonality.
 Other requirements of Rule 23 certification may surface in ongoing litigation stemming from the 2010 BP Deepwater Horizon oil spill, where defense attorneys are arguing, among other things, that the settlement agreement is being administered and interpreted overly broadly to include numerous class members who have not suffered any injury caused by BP.
 Our experts will discuss recent developments in class action litigation, including a pending petition for cert in the BP case.
+The Federalist Society presented this panel on September 4, 2014.

 On June 23, 2014, the Supreme Court issued its opinion in Utility Air Regulatory Group v.
 Environmental Protection Agency.
 The question in this case was whether the EPA permissibly determined that its regulation of greenhouse gas emissions from new motor vehicles triggered permitting requirements under the Clean Air Act for stationary sources that emit greenhouse gases (“GHGs”).